p10rahulm/your-static-website/README.md

 album = "albums"

-# Configure the English version of the website.
+# 49. Configure the English version of the website.
 # TODO: ADD OTHER LANGUAGE SUPPORT
 [Languages.en]
 languageCode = "en-in"

+# 50. Choose the output formats you are going to use.
+The only important one in this case is html
 [outputs]
 home = [ "HTML", "CSS", "RSS", "JSON"] section = [ "HTML", "RSS" ]

-# Configure BlackFriday Markdown rendering.
+# 51. Markdown is converted to html by an engine called BlackFriday.
+Configure BlackFriday Markdown rendering below.
 # See: https://gohugo.io/readfiles/bfconfig/
 [blackfriday]
 hrefTargetBlank = true  # `true` opens external links in a new tab.